 In some EU countries, telemedicine is now regulated by law: I e in Sweden, the law of Freedom-of-Choice (Lag om Valfrihetssystem, LOV, 2019) forms the legal basis for telemedicine.
 Telemedicine doctors can establish their services anywhere as long as they fulfil the Swedish regulation for health care providers [10].

 In the Netherlands, patients' rights are governed by the Treatment Contract Act (Wet geneeskundige behandelingsovereenkomst, WGBO) which is part of Book 7 (Special Contracts) of the Dutch Civil Code (NBW).
 The WGBO obliges the physician to inform the patient in a clear manner ("op duidelijke wijz"), in writing if desired, about the examinations and treatments envisaged and treatments (Art.
 7:448 para.
-1 NBW) [11].
+1 BW) [11].
 Here, anaesthesiological education without physical contact dominates the clinical routine.

 Health care is the responsibility of individual member states and has no uniform Europe-wide regulation.
 Specific legal regulations for the use and handling of telemedicine are lacking in many countries, and harmonisation across the EU is often described as unfeasible, also because of data protection problems [9].
+As of the time of writing of this article, the European Union is taking a first but giant step towards the unification of data exchange systems through the creation of the European Data Health Space, first brought to light on the 03.05.2022 which is geared to empower the growth and expansion of telemedicine through the emanation of a true European network for data exchange thus facilitating the integration of practices such as digital online informed consent.

 Looking at the time frame in most cases, the patient is informed at least one day before a procedure; this applies to simple and complex procedures (67.1 % vs. 85.2 %).
 Here, an alternative would be to provide information via the Internet as a video consultation, for example, and to personally call in only those patients for whom additional examinations are really necessary or cannot be performed by the general practitioner.
 This could save costs and possibly save the patient a long journey as well as may reduce the risk of nosocomial infections.